 The provided list must contain exactly one option specification.
 The server-tags list is mandatory and must contain exactly one server tag.
-Specifying an empty list, a value of null, or multiple server tags will result in an error.
-The server tag "all" is allowed; it associates the specified option with all servers.
+Specifying an empty list, a value of null, or multiple server tags will result in an

 Result is an integer representation of the status.
 Currently supported statuses are: